alisaitbilgi/React-Boilerplate/BEFORE_EXAM.md

         dispatch(action);  // Calls reducer with our action.

-   ## Input Component wants to update List Component flow will be like:
+ ## Example: When Input Component wants to update List Component flow will be like:

 ![alt text](./react-redux.png)